meesvandongen/just-one-cf/docs/game-design.md

 6. **Present Clues**: The Guesser sees all remaining valid clues after both automatic and manual filtering
 7. **Make a Guess**: The Guesser has ONE attempt to guess the word
 8. **Score**: The team scores a point if the guess is correct, then moves to the next round

+#### Guesser Rotation
+- **Fair Rotation**: Players take turns being the guesser in the order they joined the game
+- **Sequential Order**: Round 1: Player A guesses, Round 2: Player B guesses, Round 3: Player C guesses, etc.
+- **Continuous Cycle**: After the last player in the list, rotation returns to the first player
+- **New Players**: If someone joins mid-set, they're added to the end of the rotation
+- **Player Leaves**: If the current guesser leaves, the next player in rotation immediately becomes the guesser

 #### Clue Writing Rules
 - **One Word Only**: Clues must be exactly one word (no phrases, no hyphenated words)